tegola-hubs/tegola-hubs.github.com/allanton.md

 The long-term.
-We believe that the current system will work well for at least five years, but what should the commubity aim for.
+We believe that the current system will work well for at least five years, but what should the commubity aim for?
 First, the land is criss-crossed by a number of dismantled railway lines and tramways that were built to serve the mines that once operated there.
 Also, the land is in owned by the community, so laying fibre to connect the ten